+The Hubei Provincial Museum features a display of items unearthed from the Warring States Period’s tomb of the Marquis Yi, and deserves a good hour of your time.
 The marquis died in 433 BC and was buried in a huge, multilayered, wooden lacquered coffin at nearby Suizhou, then a major city of the state of Zeng.
 His corpse was accompanied by fifteen thousand bronze and wooden artefacts, 21 women and a dog.
 The museum’s comprehensive English explanations of contemporary history and photos of the 1978 excavation put everything in perspective.
-Don’t miss the impressive orchestra of 64 bronze bells, ranging in weight from a couple of kilos to a quarter of a tonne, found in the waterlogged tomb – the largest such set ever discovered – along with the wooden frame from which they once hung in rows.
-Played with hand-held rods, each bell can produce two notes depending on where it is struck – the knowledge of metals and casting required to achieve this initially boggled modern researchers, who took five years to make duplicates – and there are brief performances every hour or so in the museum’s auditorium.
-More than a hundred other musical instruments are on display, including stone chimes, drums, flutes and zithers, along with spearheads and a very weird brazen crane totem sprouting antlers – an inscription suggests that this was the marquis’s steed in the afterlife.
+More than a hundred musical instruments are on display, including bronze bells, stone chimes, drums, flutes and zithers, along with spearheads and a very weird brazen crane totem sprouting antlers – an inscription suggests that this was the marquis’s steed in the afterlife.